 The art workshop program consists of teaching a one-and-a-half-hour craft with an educational or therapeutic goal.
 She started by going into Reena’s classroom at Shepton High School.
 Her first project was snow globes, and the students were directed to create a snow globe that showcased what winter meant to them.
 Rajani described it as a “self-reflection” project to help the students express themselves.

 Her sister’s teacher thought Rajani’s idea was amazing and started telling her teacher colleagues about it.
 And with that, Rajani’s project made its way into other special education classes in Plano ISD.

 “For them to get to do it and kind of learn history alongside with it is really interesting, and it kind of just makes me happy because they seem to enjoy it,” Rajani said.

 Rajani coordinates with the teachers to carve out a time frame for her and a couple of other student helpers to come and do the workshop.

 But Rajani’s art workshop didn’t skip a beat when COVID-19 hit — she made instructional videos for the students to watch from home and even added art history lessons to supplement the crafts.
-After moving her program online, three Plano ISD schools are now using it, Gonzales said, including 16-year-old Reena’s classroom.
+After moving her program online, three Plano ISD schools are now using it, including 16-year-old Reena’s classroom.